Court denies restraining order to union in dispute over picket line at Shelbyville casino

 Horseshoe Indianapolis casino (Photo courtesy of the casino)

-Teamsters Local Union 135 filed the lawsuit in the U.S. District Court for the Southern District of Indiana on Nov.
-6, stating that officers with the Shelbyville Police Department ordered protesters to disperse from their picket line outside the casino, even though the union claims the picket line was on public property.
+Teamsters Local Union 135 sought the temporary restraining order against city of Shelbyville after police ordered protesters to disperse from their picket line outside the casino, with the union claiming the picket line was on public property and that moving it would deny picketers their First Amendment rights.

-The workers then proposed using a neutral third party to conduct the vote as planned, but the union says the casino, which is owned by Caesars Entertainment, refused the request.
+The workers then proposed using a neutral third party to conduct the vote as planned, but the union says the casino, which is owned by Caesars Entertainment, declined the request.

-The workers responded with a strike and began picketing in front of the casino, including what the union describes as public sidewalks, easements and rights-of-way outside the entrances.
+The workers responded with a strike and began picketing in front of the casino.

 The case is Teamsters Local Union No. 135 v.
 City of Shelbyville, Indiana, and Chief Bill Dwenger ( 1:25-cv-02278-JPH-TAB ).